 Crew members should carefully observe the condition of sampled fish.
 Dark bands on the body and longer recovery times are signs of injury or handling stress.
-When such signs are noted, the settings for the electrofishing unit should be adjusted.
+When such signs are noted, the electrofishing unit settings should be adjusted.
 Sampling should be terminated if injuries or abnormally long recovery times occur even after reduced shocker settings.